-NHM ensures scholars can quickly, accurately, and flexibly solve mental math facts.
+NHM ensures that scholars can quickly, accurately, and flexibly solve mental math facts.
 Scholars begin in first grade with addition and subtraction facts.
 Beginning in third grade, they expand to multiplication and division.
-By progressively solving groups of math facts, scholars move beyond rote memorization to see the relationships between facts, which in turn supports fluency.
+By progressively solving groups of math facts, scholars move beyond rote memorization to see the relationships between facts, an exercise that supports fluency.